tliutony/OpenDSA/RST/en/Design/IntroOO.rst

     suppressed during program execution, which defeats the purpose of raising an Exception in the first place!

-Which creates a new FileInputStream instance.
+This example creates a new FileInputStream instance.
 FileInputStream is a subclass of InputStream so it is safe to assign an instance of FileInputStream to an InputStream variable.